itconference/the-best-developer-conferences/README.md

-# The best developer conferences of 2020
+# Developer conferences of 2020 with ratings

 <img src="icon.jpg" />